-- 25.5 The College will provide commute trip reduction incentives within available resources. - 25.6 Employees will be eligible to park in designated college parking areas in accordance with the College's policies.
-The College may establish and assess fines for violations of motor vehicle and parking regulations, order the removal of vehicles parked in violation of regulations at the expense of the violator, and seek collection of any unpaid fines.
+- 25.1 The College encourages but does not require employees to use alternate means of transportation to commute to and from work consistent with the Commute Trip Reduction (CTR) law and the needs of the College and the community. - 25.2 The College may provide commute trip reduction incentives within available resources. - 25.3 Employees will be eligible to park in designated college parking areas in accordance with the College's policies.
+The College may establish and assess fines for violations of motor vehicle and parking regulations, order the removal of vehicles parked in violation of regulations at the expense of the violator, and seek collection of any unpaid fines. - 25.4 Any changes to parking rates will be done in accordance with WAC 174-116.
+Parking fund revenues will be used as set forth in WAC 174-116.
+Upon written request, the College will provide parking fund information to the Union. - 25.5 The Union and the College recognize the value of telework.
+Requests to telework will be considered in accordance with the College's policy.

-RESIGNATION AND ABANDONMENT
+ARTICLE 26 RESIGNATION AND ABANDONMENT